 SEO Provides Unmatched Insight

 As previously stated, SEO generates a significant amount of traffic which is advantageous.
 Google Analytics has the ability to track this traffic.
 Google Analytics is an absolutely amazing tool.
-The data and metrics are valuable because they provide insight into your customers: demographics, age, purchasing patterns, browsing, language barriers, technology they use, times they are most active, and more.
+The data and metrics are valuable because they provide insight into your customers: demographics, age, purchasing patterns, browsing, language barriers, the technology they use, times they are most active, and more.
 This provides you with the capability to make informed decisions and layout the best strategies both on and offline.